 In recent years, the Federal Reserve has purchased a significant amount of mortgage-backed securities issued by us, Freddie Mac and Ginnie Mae.
 The Federal Reserve began to taper these purchases in January 2014 and concluded its asset purchase program in October 2014.
-Since concluding its asset purchase program, the Federal Reserve has maintained its existing policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities in agency mortgage-backed securities; therefore, it has continued to purchase a significant amount of agency mortgage-backed securities.
-In the statement following the Federal Open Market Committee meeting in July 2017, the Federal Reserve indicated that, for the time being, it is maintaining its existing reinvestment policy and expects to begin implementing a balance sheet normalization program relatively soon, provided that the economy evolves broadly as anticipated.
-This program would gradually reduce the Federal Reserve's securities holdings by decreasing reinvestment of principal payments from those securities.
-We expect the Federal Reserve's balance sheet normalization program likely will result in increases in mortgage interest rates and a widening of mortgage spreads, which could adversely affect our business volume and reduce demand for Fannie Mae MBS.
+From October 2014 through September 2017, the Federal Reserve maintained a policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities in agency mortgage-backed securities; therefore, it continued to purchase a significant amount of agency mortgage-backed securities.
+In October 2017, the Federal Reserve initiated the balance sheet normalization program the Federal Open Market Committee described in June 2017.
+Under this program, the Federal Reserve's securities holdings will be gradually reduced by decreasing reinvestment of principal payments from those securities.
+We expect the Federal Reserve's balance sheet normalization program likely will result, in the longer term, in increases in mortgage interest rates and a widening of mortgage spreads, which could adversely affect our business volume and reduce demand for Fannie Mae MBS.
 If this occurs, it could adversely affect our business, results of operations, financial condition, liquidity and net worth.